 A change in baby's movements

-In pregnancy, babies' movements are a sign of their health.
-If your baby's pattern of kicks and movements changes, contact your midwife or nearest maternity unit for immediate advice
+During pregnancy, your baby's movements are a sign of their health.
+If your baby's pattern of kicks and movements changes, contact your midwife or nearest maternity unit immediately for advice.

-During pregnancy, a baby’s first movements happen any time between 16 and 24 weeks, though for most women it's between 18-20 weeks.
-The movements gradually start to develop a pattern.
-They increase up to around 32 weeks and then stay roughly the same
+During pregnancy, a baby’s first movements can be felt between 16 and 24 weeks, with most women noticing them between 18-20 weeks.
+These movements gradually develop a pattern.
+They increase up to around 32 weeks and then stay roughly the same.

-Get to know your baby’s normal pattern of movements.
-Although your midwife will ask about your baby’s movements at every appointment from 25–26 weeks onwards, if you think your baby’s movements have changed, don’t wait until your next appointment to mention it.
+Get to know your baby’s usual pattern of movements.
+While your midwife will inquire about these movements at every appointment from 25–26 weeks onwards, don't wait until your next appointment if you notice any changes.
+Contact your midwife or maternity unit immediately.

 If you think there's a change

-- If you feel worried or unsure about your baby’s movements, you can always talk it through with a midwife
+• If you feel worried or unsure about your baby’s movements, don't hesitate to speak to your midwife.

 More information